-An award-winning educator specializing in the application of queer theory to Talmud study, Rabbi Lappe has served on the faculties of the University of Illinois at Urbana-Champaign, Temple University, The University of Judaism, The Reconstructionist Rabbinical College, The Graduate Theological Union’s Center for Jewish Studies at UC-Berkeley, The Wexner Institute, and Milken Community High School, where she was the founding faculty adviser to the school’s Gay-Straight Alliance, the first to be established at a Jewish day school.
+Ordained by The Jewish Theological Seminary in 1997, Benay founded SVARA in 2003.
+An award-winning educator specializing in the application of queer theory to Talmud study, Benay has served on the faculties of the University of Illinois at Urbana-Champaign, Temple University, The University of Judaism, The Reconstructionist Rabbinical College, The Graduate Theological Union’s Center for Jewish Studies at UC-Berkeley, and The Wexner Institute.
+She also currently serves as Senior Fellow at the Institute for the Next Jewish Future in Chicago.

 Amir moved to Chicago in 2009 after a brief stint hanging out in the Kosher Halal Co-op at Oberlin College.
 In Summer 2011 he participated in The Adamah Fellowship, a three-month Jewish ecology and leadership program, which nurtured his love of Jewish community, confirmed his interest in Environmental Studies, and gave him a chance to get his hands dirty.
 In the past few years, Amir has, on and off, worked as an urban farmer, studied Environmental Science at DePaul University, and built Jewish community at Moishe House Rogers Park.
 Amir has been studying at SVARA since 2013, was SVARA’s 2016 Fellow, and brings insights gained as a SVARA learner to his work.

-Ari Lev Fornari is the Rabbi at Kol Tzedek Synagogue, a Voice for Justice in West Philadelphia.
+Ari Lev is the Rabbi at Kol Tzedek Synagogue, a Voice for Justice in West Philadelphia.
 He is a White, queer, trans person, of Ashkenazi and Italian descent.
 He does not take for granted those who came before him who made it possible for him to be ordained from the Rabbinical School of Hebrew College in 2014.
 He is most inspired at the intersections of community, activism, and healing.
 He loves to farm, cook, bike, meditate and parent his kiddos Zeev Lucca and Naim Niso.
 He considers Talmud study one of his spiritual practices.
 Ari Lev is deeply committed to the creation and embodiment of Torat Hayyim, a living tradition.
 This requires that our lives be deeply informed by ancient wisdom and practices and that Jewish tradition learn and grow from our insights and lived experiences.
 Ari Lev hopes to make the wisdom of the Talmud accessible to all who seek it.